Learn how to switch from single-use to reusable in Toronto restaurants

 Resources for businesses

-We’ve developed some simple flyers about how you can shift your business away from single-use plastics and disposables.
+We’ve developed some simple flyers with information about how you can shift your business away from single-use plastics and disposables.

 Other resources for businesses